Nélson Veríssimo

-Nélson Alexandre da Silva Veríssimo (born 17 April 1977) is a Portuguese former footballer who played as a central defender, currently a manager.
+Nélson Alexandre da Silva Veríssimo (born 17 April 1977) is a Portuguese former footballer who played as a centre-back, currently manager of Liga Portugal 2 side Benfica B.

 Formed at Benfica, he totalled 221 Primeira Liga games with that team, Académica de Coimbra, Alverca and Vitória de Setúbal (Taça de Portugal winner in 2005), as well as 149 in the second division for Alverca and Fátima.
 He earned 36 caps for Portugal up to under-21 and B-team level.

 As a manager, Veríssimo held several roles at Benfica, including twice being caretaker manager of the first team, and two spells in charge of the reserves.
 He also led Estoril in the top flight.

 Playing career

 Veríssimo was born in Vila Franca de Xira, Lisbon District.
 During his professional career, the youth graduate at S.L.
 Benfica (having joined the club's youth system at the age of 12, he only appeared in four first-team games during his short spell) represented F.C.
 Alverca – the first of his spells being while they acted as the former's farm team– Académica de Coimbra, Vitória de Setúbal, C.D.
 Fátima and C.D.
 Mafra.

 Signed for Fátima by Rui Vitória, Veríssimo's four seasons at the Estádio João Paulo II involved their only three seasons in the Segunda Liga; their only national title, the 2008–09 Segunda Divisão won against Leonardo Jardim's G.D.
 Chaves; as well as a run to the fourth round of the Taça da Liga in 2007–08 via a penalty shootout win over FC Porto.